polkadot-developers/knowledgebase/current/learn-substrate/weight.md

   ensure the weighing parameters correspond accurately to on-chain state and if they don't then the operation should gracefully error.

+One factor that contributes greatly to the execution time of a dispatchable is the amount of database accesses that are performed by that dispatchable.
+At the same time the cost of a database access is greatly depended on the employed database backend and storage hardware.
+For that reason the weight calculations are parameterized over the weight costs of database reads and writes.
+These costs are determined by benchmarking each available database backend on some reference hardware.
+This allows switching the database backend without changing all weight calculations.

+In addition to only using constants for the ahead of dispatch weight calculation the developer has the ability to factor in the input parameters of the given dispatchable.
+This can be useful when the execution time depends on for example the length of one parameter.
+It is important that these calculations do not entail any meaningful work itself.
+The ahead of dispatch maximum weight should be trivially computable from the input arguments with some basic arithmetic.

 The [System pallet](https://substrate.dev/rustdocs/master/frame_system/struct.Module.html) is responsible for accumulating the weight of each block as it gets executed and making sure that it does not exceed the limit.
 The
 [Transaction Payment pallet](https://substrate.dev/rustdocs/master/pallet_transaction_payment/index.html)
 is responsible for interpreting these weights and deducting fees based upon them.
 The weighing function is part of the runtime so it can be upgraded if needed.

+## Post Dispatch Weight Correction

+There are cases where the actual weight of a dispatchable is not trivially computable from it's inputs and is therefore only known after the dispatchable is executed.
+Without any means of correcting the weight after the dispatch we would be constantly over estimating and subsequently overcharging for those dispatchables as we must assume the worst case ahead of dispatch for the chain to be safe.

+The post dispatch weight correction allows any dispatchable to return it's _actual weight_ after it was executed.
+This weight must be less or equal than the ahead of dispatch worst case weight.
+For a user to be allowed to include a extrinsic they still must be able to pay for the ahead of dispatch maximum weight even though the actual payment is based on the actual weight.

 ## Block Weight and Length Limit